Paper Submission

 Paper Format:

-Submitted papers (.pdf format) must use the ACM Article Template.
-Please remember to add Concepts and Keywords https://www.acm.org/publications/proceedings-template.
+Submitted papers (.pdf format) must use the ACM Article Template: paper template.
+Please remember to add Concepts and Keywords.
 Please use the template in traditional double-column format to prepare your submissions.
-For example, word users may use Word Interim Template, and latex users may use sample-sigconf template.
+For example, word users may use Word Interim Template, and latex users may use sample-sigconf-authordraft template.
+When using sample-sigconf-authordraft template, please comment all the author information for submission and review of manuscript, instead of changing the documentclass command to '\documentclass[manuscript, screen, review]{acmart}' as told by instructions.

 Blinding “double-blind”: Paper submissions must conform to the “double-blind” review policy.
 This means that the authors should not know the names of the reviewers of their papers, and reviewers should not know the names of the authors.
 Please prepare your paper in a way that preserves the anonymity of the authors.